9 Important Team Leader KPIs

 Team Leader KPIs with wooden people and hand holding magnifying glass

-It can be a bit of a challenge to decide exactly what KPIs Team Leaders should be measured against, but there are some you should know about, including:
+It can be a bit of a challenge to decide exactly what KPIs Team Leaders should be measured against.

 In this article, written by our Editor, Megan Jones, we explore which KPIs are important to team leaders and how to measure them.

-As team leaders work so closely with frontline agents, and often even pick up some calls themselves, it can be a bit of a challenge to decide exactly what KPIs they should be measured against to positively assess their performance.
+Team leaders in contact centres and BPOs work so closely with frontline agents, and often even pick up some calls themselves, it can be a bit of a challenge to decide exactly what KPIs they should be measured against to positively assess their performance.

 Note, there are some differences in what you might need, depending on the nature of the job.
 For example, a sales team will have metrics around revenue and deals closed, compared to a product leader who is more likely to rely on metrics around NPS scores, or a finance team leader who will have financial KPIs, and so on in other cross-functional departments.